elmtree-askmo/cloudcannon-app/content/learn/economics/how-do-tariffs-impact-exports-and-imports-during-a-recession.md

 url: /learn/economics/questions/how-do-tariffs-impact-exports-and-imports-during-a-recession
 score: -1.0
 related_article1:
-    id: 169900
+    id: 169896
-    title: How do private and public banking systems influence borrowing and lending practices?
+    title: >-
+        In what ways do interest rates affect economic predictions and policies?
     subject: Economics
-    url: /learn/economics/questions/how-do-private-and-public-banking-systems-influence-borrowing-and-lending-practices
+    url: /learn/economics/questions/in-what-ways-do-interest-rates-affect-economic-predictions-and-policies
 related_article2:
-    id: 169892
+    id: 169884
+    title: >-
-    title: What are the primary indicators of a recession in an economy?
+        What are the key cultural differences in bargaining practices across different countries?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-primary-indicators-of-a-recession-in-an-economy
+    url: /learn/economics/questions/what-are-the-key-cultural-differences-in-bargaining-practices-across-different-countries
 related_article3:
-    id: 169892
+    id: 169894
-    title: What are the primary indicators of a recession in an economy?
+    title: >-
+        What are the economic consequences of tariffs on global trade, particularly between the US and China?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-primary-indicators-of-a-recession-in-an-economy
+    url: /learn/economics/questions/what-are-the-economic-consequences-of-tariffs-on-global-trade-particularly-between-the-us-and-china
 related_article4:
-    id: 169897
+    id: 169886
-    title: How does the concept of scarcity influence economic structures and interactions?
+    title: >-
+        What role does consumer surplus play in online bargaining platforms like eBay?
     subject: Economics
-    url: /learn/economics/questions/how-does-the-concept-of-scarcity-influence-economic-structures-and-interactions
+    url: /learn/economics/questions/what-role-does-consumer-surplus-play-in-online-bargaining-platforms-like-ebay
 related_article5:
-    id: 169887
+    id: 169894
-    title: How does bargaining impact consumer surplus in economic transactions?
+    title: >-
+        What are the economic consequences of tariffs on global trade, particularly between the US and China?
     subject: Economics
-    url: /learn/economics/questions/how-does-bargaining-impact-consumer-surplus-in-economic-transactions
+    url: /learn/economics/questions/what-are-the-economic-consequences-of-tariffs-on-global-trade-particularly-between-the-us-and-china
 ---

 &nbsp;